 FRTN50 - Optimization for Learning

-The course program contains the schedule and all relevant information regarding lectures, exercises, content, logistics, deadlines etc. The course program and other course material will be updated when needed.
+The course program contains the schedule and relevant information regarding lectures, exercises, deadlines, etc. All relevant information will also be posted on this canvas page.

 - L1 - Convex sets (videos)